maesierra/japo/README.md

 Japo is based on the tools developed by [maesierra](https://github.com/maesierra) while she was learning Japanese.

-The current beta contains only the Kanji Catalog plus an Spanish Database.
+The current beta contains only the Kanji Catalog plus a Spanish Database.
 Next steps will be:

 - Dictionary.